-Packet pick-up was the morning of the race (as it totally should be with 5ks (and possibly even other distances)), but there was no gear check, so I carried the bag with my shirt and goodies throughout the course (the plight of not having a car in Los Angeles).
+Packet pick-up was the morning of the race (as it totally should be with 5ks (and possibly even other distances)), but alas, there was no gear check.
+So I carried the bag with my shirt and goodies throughout the course (the plight of not having a car in Los Angeles).

 The very first part of the race was all downhill so I thought “oh, this’ll be easy.”
-And of course the last part of the race was all uphill.
+Of course the last part of the race was all uphill.
 So that was…super fun.

 Then I realized that the 5k and 10k veered off from each other near the finish, and being that I didn’t see her again, I think she was actually doing the 10k.
 It looks like she beat me by the sheer fact that she was doing twice the distance.
 Wah wah.

 I was pretty stoked that there was a bloodmobile at the finish line.
 I had never given in a bloodmobile – just in hospitals or stand alone donation places.
 I thought it was a great idea to encourage people to give right after a race.
-Giving blood made my good feelings about the day multiply!
+Giving blood made my good feelings about the day multiply (by a whole lot)!

-All in all, it was a super fun race that I highly recommend and I will most likely be doing it again next year!
+All in all, it was a super fun race that I highly recommend!